Soulcalibur: Soul Edge

-The first installment, titled Soul Edge, was released for arcade, and was later updated to Soul Edge Ver.
+The first installment, titled Soul Edge, was released for arcades in 1996, and was later updated to Soul Edge Ver.
 II.
 This enhanced version was then ported to the PlayStation, where it was renamed Soul Blade outside Japan.
 Set in the late sixteenth century, the game follows nine warriors in a quest, each of whom has their own reasons for joining the quest but they all share a common goal: to obtain the legendary sword, called 'Soul Edge'.
-After appearing in arcade, the game was made available for PlayStation in 1996.
+After appearing in arcades, the game was made available for PlayStation the same year.
 Along with its soundtrack, it has been praised for being innovative yet traditional to the fighting genre of games.
-With Versus (one-on-one battle mode), Survival (take on a gauntlet of opponents until the player is unable to continue), Time Attack, Team Battle (a selection of combatants will take on an opposing group, a victor is announced when the last remaining member of a team is defeated) and Training modes, the console port also saw the addition of Edge Master, a single-player mode in which the player would guide one of the ten main characters in a story-like manner while obtaining a variety of weapons for use.

 Soulcalibur

 The sequel to Soul Edge was released for arcade a year later, with a port for the Dreamcast in 1999.
 The plot is set 2-3 years after the first game.
 The title is derived from Soul Calibur, a legendary weapon which opposes the evil of Soul Edge.
 Though retaining elements of its predecessor, Soulcalibur incorporates an extensive number of new features, including the "8-Way Run".
 The title Soulcalibur became a trademark title to be used throughout the series since.
 In 2008, Namco Bandai released Soulcalibur on the Xbox Live Arcade for the Xbox 360.
 Although online leaderboards and achievements were supported in this version, there was no online playing mode or mission mode, as there was in the Dreamcast version.